samratbhatnagar/azure-docs-data/docs/data-guide/technology-choices/data-science-and-machine-learning.md

 After a data scientist has created a machine learning model, you will typically need to deploy it and consume it from applications or in other data flows.
 There are a number of potential deployment targets for machine learning models.

-### Spark on Azure HDInsight

-Apache Spark includes Spark MLlib, a framework and library for machine learning models.
-The Microsoft Machine Learning library for Spark (MMLSpark) also provides deep learning algorithm support for predictive models in Spark.

-Key benefits:

-* Spark is a distributed platform that offers high scalability for high-volume machine learning processes.
-* You can deploy models directly to Spark in HDinsight from Azure Machine Learning Workbench, and manage them using the Azure Machine Learning Model Management service.

-Considerations:

-* Spark runs in an HDinsght cluster that incurs charges the whole time it is running.
-If the machine learning service will only be used occasionally, this may result in unnecessary costs.

 ### Web service in a container

 You can deploy a machine learning model as a Python web service in a Docker container.
 You can deploy the model to Azure or to an edge device, where it can be used locally with the data on which it operates.